JAMESMTL/snippets/bnx2x/untangle/README.md

 If you do something in the GUI that overwrites the scripted route or firewall rules just reboot

-you cab browse the iptv files here https://github.com/JAMESMTL/snippets/tree/master/bnx2x/untangle
+you can browse the iptv files here https://github.com/JAMESMTL/snippets/tree/master/bnx2x/untangle

 Post any questions you have to the dslreports.com BCM57810 thread found here: https://www.dslreports.com/forum/r32230041-Internet-Bypassing-the-HH3K-up-to-2-5Gbps-using-a-BCM57810S-NIC